ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `globalcatalog-instance.offering-instance.retrieve_history` | An event is generated when you access the audit logs for a software instance. |
 | `globalcatalog-instance.offering-instance.update` | An event is generated when you install updates to a software instance. |
 | `globalcatalog-instance.dashboard.view` | An event is generated when you access the software instance details page. |
-{: caption="Table 13.
-Actions that generate events for software instances" caption-side="top"}
+{: caption="Actions that generate events for software instances" caption-side="top"}

 ## Events for managing tags
 {: #at_events_acc_mgt_resources}